15. Boss Fight

 I ran a 5k this morning without feeling like I was going to die.
 My new piano student, Maggie, is an artist in town who plays in a funky band and has vowed to get me back out networking again (at my reluctant acquiescence).
 She said she’d be my security detail and only take me to the “chill” places starting out.
 I released three brand new songs this week to very positive reviews, with more to come very soon, perhaps next week with the demo I'm pitching.
 Life is changing, and fast.
 Some things are very different; me, namely.
 I’m older, more careful, more jaded.
 But I also know that I’m stronger: physically and mentally.

 The odder phenomenon is what elements are returning; things I thought were behind me but are now coming back into view.
 Maybe it’s the righting of the ship, bringing me back to where I belong, which is writing and performing music full time.
 It reminds me of a video game, just before the final boss battle, that sends you back through the previous stages you fought through leading up to this last, epic moment.
-C will be returning to Switzerland.
+C will be visiting Switzerland again.
 I’m once again calling old venues and getting contact numbers, even preparing to visit the dueling piano place I tried to get a job at when I first moved to Nashville.
 I might even be touring again soon, hopefully.
 Either way, for just right now, I'm ready to fight.
 Also, cookies are ready.